Cash and Check Handling Policy

 Reason for Policy

 The purpose of this policy is to establish and promote awareness of the minimum requirements and establish best practices for proper cash and check handling.
-This policy is not only for the protection of the College monies, but also for the employees charged with cash handling.
+This policy is not only for the protection of Dartmouth College monies, but also for the employees charged with cash handling.

 Affected Parties